 X11 forwarding is a special case of remote tunneling.

 SSH Tectia ConnectSecure supports X11 forwarding on both Unix and Windows platforms.
 On Windows, you need also the XWindow Manager package.
 SSH Tectia Server supports X11 forwarding only on Unix platforms.

-X11 forwarding can be enabled in the client by setting the following line in the
+X11 forwarding can be enabled in the client by setting the following

 ssh-broker-config.xml file (either under